 While UNC has experienced tremendous success on the court, Tar Heel tennis teams under Coach Paul also excel in the classroom.
-In 2013-14, eight Tar Heels were named to the ACC Academic Honor Roll and senior Nelson Vick was named the winner of the ACC Senior Scholarship Award.
-The team's cumulative grade point average was over 3.1 in both semesters of the school year.

-While UNC has experienced tremendous success on the court, Tar Heel tennis teams under Coach Paul also excel in the classroom.
 In 2014-15, seven Tar Heels were named to the ACC Academic Honor Roll and Ronnie Schneider earned All-ACC Academic honors for the second year in a row.